Partha Mitra

-Partha Pratim Mitra, Ph.D. is an Indian-American neuroscientist and computer scientist.
-He is the Crick-Clay Professor of Bioinformatics at Cold Spring Harbor Laboratory.
-Mitra currently holds the H.N.
-Mahabala Distinguished Chair in Computational Brain Research at IIT Madras and he is a Senior Visiting Researcher at RIKEN, Tokyo, Japan.
+Partha Pratim Mitra is an American neuroscientist, computer scientist and entrepreneur.
+He is the Crick-Clay Professor of Biomathematics at Cold Spring Harbor Laboratory.
+Mitra holds the H.N.
+Mahabala Distinguished Chair in Computational Brain Research at IIT Madras and he was a Senior Visiting Researcher at RIKEN, Tokyo, Japan.
+In 2014, he founded Clarapath, with an aim to automate tissue sectioning in the clinical laboratory.

 Biography

 Partha Mitra received his PhD in theoretical physics from Harvard University under the guidance of Bertrand Halperin in 1993.
-He worked in quantitative neuroscience and theoretical engineering at Bell Laboratories from 1993-2003 and as an Assistant Professor in Theoretical Physics at Caltech from 1996 before moving to Cold Spring Harbor Laboratory in 2003 where he is a Crick-Clay professor of biomathematics.
+He was a member of the Theoretical Physics Department at Bell Laboratories from 1993 to 2003, and an assistant professor in Theoretical Physics at Caltech from 1996 before moving to Cold Spring Harbor Laboratory in 2003 where he is a Crick-Clay professor of biomathematics.
 Professor Mitra also holds adjunct positions in the NYU School of Medicine and Weill Cornell Medical College.